Get more information about Model College of Hair Design by clicking links below:

 - Cost of required supplies: $1,100*

-- 71% loan repayment rate estimated for former students of this program**
+- 88% repayment rate for students who completed this program**

 - Takes about 10 months to complete